Take your pick from pubs, plays and pageantry.

 Black History Month

 Running from 1 to 31 October, Black History Month celebrates black culture across the country.
 The festival started in 1987 and includes exhibitions, shows, and talks.
 The event raises awareness about black history through a range of experiences.
-The highlights include Black History Walks across the Sugar and Slavery exhibition at the Museum of London Docklands and the Windrush generation's stories at the British Library.
+The National Portrait Gallery is hosting a range of events, from Black art in Tudor Britain to Black History Walks.
+The Black British Book Festival takes place at the Barbican, and Black and British is showing at The Outernet.

 GO: Visit www.blackhistorymonth.org.uk for more information.